 Let’s know more about the overall approach that experts follow to treat hair loss due to PCOS:

-(II) Treatment: The overall PCOS hair loss treatment consists of two stages.
+- Treatment: The overall treatment consists of two stages.
 Firstly, the doctor will try to restore your lost hairline with the PRP treatment.
 In addition to that, he may prescribe certain medications to regulate the androgen levels in the body.